csuka/ansible_role_percona_xtradb_cluster/README.md

 percona_sst_password: 'change_me'
 ```

 Before starting/restart the mysql service, a config test is executed.
 If the config check fails, then the role will also fail.
+This is done in order to maintain a working mysql service.
+So please test properly on lower environments when adding/removing configurations to mysql.

 ## Clustering